comet-ml/LangLang/README.md

 - G-UNIT (Template Augmented Generation)
 - And more!

-## Documentation

-For detailed documentation, visit our [documentation site](https://langlang.readthedocs.io/).

 ## Contributing

 We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.
+Please leave a Star on our sponsoring project, [Opik](https://github.com/comet-ml/opik) and then open a PR on this repository.

 ## License